 The proportion of issues associated with grievances/complaints handling over the past five years has remained consistent at 1% of all complaint issues.
-From 2014-15 to 2018-19, 'Response to a complaint' has accounted for at least 90% of the complaint issues, while 'Retaliation or negative outcomes as a result of making a complaint' has accounted for the remaining complaint issues.
+From 2015-16 to 2019-20, 'response to a complaint' has accounted for at least 90% of the complaint issues, while 'retaliation or negative outcomes as a result of making a complaint' has accounted for all remaining complaint issues.